t4runsingh/aws-s3-component/README.md

 |`REGION`  | false | For integration-tests is required to specify this variable |  |

 ## Credentials
-Access keys consist of two parts: an access key ID and a secret access key.
+Access keys consist of three parts: an access key ID, a secret access key and a region.
 Like a user name and password, you must use both the access key ID and secret access key together to authenticate your requests.
 According to [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) for buckets created in Regions launched after March 20, 2019 `Region` is required for AWS credential.
 ### Access Key Id